bsemmann/cs400-project3/kgring_Test_Engineer_2/README.txt

 ==================================================
 Every member of a team must have an individual README.txt file filled in in their folder on the team's GitHub repo.
-Name of submitting team member: <fill in your name here>
+Name of submitting team member: Kenneth Ring
-Wisc email of submitting team member: <fill in your wisc email here>
+Wisc email of submitting team member: kgring@wisc.edu Team name: FF
-Team name: <fill in your team name here>
-Role of submitting team member: <your role on the team>
+Role of submitting team member: Test Engineer 2
-TA: <your team's TA>
-Lecturer: <your Lecturer's name>
+TA: Abhay Kumar
+Lecturer: Gary Dahl
 Files written by me:
+CityTest.java
 --------------------
 <List ALL of the source files here that were written by you.
 Note that each of the
 files must contain correct file headers, including your name, team, and role.
 List